-6 LOSS REDUCTION MEASURES BY ENHANCING MAINTENANCE, MANAGEMENT AND MONITORING OF SLOPE
+LOSS REDUCTION MEASURES BY ENHANCING MAINTENANCE, MANAGEMENT AND MONITORING OF SLOPE

-The use of monitoring and observational approach need to be adopted as part of maintenance works on critical slopes.
-Data collected under monitoring and observation could be used for back analysis of engineering failure mechanisms parameters and development.
+The use of monitoring and observational approach needs to be adopted as part of maintenance works on critical slopes (Maceo-Giovanni et al., 2000).
+Data collected under monitoring and observation could be used for back analysis of engineering parameters and failure mechanisms development.
 The cost for these works should be incorporated as part of annual commitment by state government to reduce the likelihood of slope failure.
 A working office need to be established to undertake the task to perform engineering audit and issuing of certificate of compliances for critically hazards slope in the aspect of mitigation, prevention, monitoring of landslide and rock fall with allocation of emergency respond and recovery fund.
 Some of the steps that need to be taken as part of loss reduction measures are;

+i.
+Registration of slope details in order to prioritize the mitigation measures base on the data obtained from early warning system.

+ii.
+Provision of a slope information system to the public, to create public awareness of the potentially hazardous slope and be responsible for the slope maintenance and repair works within and beyond the lot boundary.

+iii.
+Establishment of consultancy contract so that wider professional resources can be gathered to mitigate the slopes in a shorter period of time.

+iv.
+Establishment of external review board to create channel for technical exchange of latest development of technology and research.

+v.
+Establishment of landslide warning system for early notification of potential hazards to the public so that people can stay away from slopes during heavy rainfall.

+Figure 5.
+Some loss reduction factors to be considered during construction stage.

-- i.
-Registration of slope details in order to prioritize the mitigation measures base on the data obtained from early warning system. - ii.
-Provision of a slope information system to the public, to create public awareness of the potentially hazardous slope and be responsible for the slope maintenance and repair works within and beyond the lot boundary. - iii.
-Establishment of consultancy contract so that wider professional resources can be gathered to mitigate the slopes in a shorter period of time. - iv.
-Establishment of external review board to create channel for technical exchange of latest development of technology and research. - v.
-Establishment of landslide warning system for early notification of potential hazards to the public so that people can stay away from slopes during heavy rainfall. - vi.
-Establishment of emergency team of professional staffs who can arrive at landslide location at the earliest possible time to provide advice for restoration or temporary stabilization repair works and gather first-hand geological information for detailed engineering failure studies. - vii.
-Identification of maintenance team for slopes and enforcement of regular inspection, review and maintenance of slopes. - viii.
-Provision of education to the public regarding proper registration, maintenance of slopes and reporting of landslides
+vi.
+Establishment of emergency team of professional staffs who can arrive at landslide location at the earliest possible time to provide advice for restoration or temporary stabilization repair works and gather first-hand geological information for detailed engineering failure studies.

+vii.
+Identification of maintenance team for slopes and enforcement of regular inspection, review and maintenance of slopes.

+viii.
+Provision of education to the public regarding proper registration, maintenance of slopes and reporting of landslides.